yasir-shahzad/Digispark-ATTINY85/README.md

 [![GitHub forks](https://img.shields.io/github/forks/yasir-shahzad/Digispark-ATTINY85.svg?style=social&label=Fork)](https://github.com/yasir-shahzad/Digispark-ATTINY85/network)

+This repository contains the open-source schematic and PCB design files for a **Digispark ATTINY85** development board clone, created using Altium Designer.
+This board allows you to work with the ATTINY85 microcontroller using the Digispark platform.

+🟠 **Support My Work and Future Projects**:
+If you'd like to contribute and help bring more exciting projects to life, consider sponsoring my work.
+Every bit of support is greatly appreciated and helps me continue creating valuable tools and solutions.

 <p align='center'>
  <a href="https://github.com/sponsors/alexandresanlim">
     <img src="https://img.shields.io/badge/sponsor-30363D?style=for-the-badge&logo=GitHub-Sponsors&logoColor=#white" />
   </a>&nbsp;&nbsp;
 </p>

-This repository contains the open-source schematic and PCB design files for a **Digispark ATTINY85** development board clone, created using Altium Designer.
-This board allows you to work with the ATTINY85 microcontroller using the Digispark platform.

 🟠 **As a freelancer, you can also find me on**: